NyX-cod3r/ProjectNEX/ProjectNEX_techub_infrastructure.md

 Honestly, more than I expected for a "beginner" project.
 A few big takeaways:

-- VLANs and subnetting aren't just theory. you can watch traffic get blocked or routed in real time, and it actually clicks differently than reading about it.
+- VLANs and subnetting aren't just theory.
+You can watch traffic get blocked or routed in real time, and it actually clicks differently than reading about it.
-- writting scripts are not that different from coding but still have different some elements that got me confused because i thought its python(yeah its not..not atall)
+- Writing scripts is not that different from coding, but they have different syntax and elements than Python.
-- `.local` domains have special handling in modern Linux (mDNS) - something I'd never have known without hitting it head-on
+- `.local` domains have special handling in modern Linux (mDNS) — something I'd never have known without hitting it head-on.
-- Permissions (sticky bit especially) aren't just abstract concepts - they solve real "who can mess with whose files" problems
+- Permissions (sticky bit especially) aren't just abstract concepts — they solve real "who can mess with whose files" problems.
-- Security is layered - SSH hardening + firewall + ACLs + file permissions all stack together, no single setting does it all
+- Security is layered — SSH hardening + firewall + ACLs + file permissions all stack together, no single setting does it all.

 ## What I'd Improve Next